Philadelphia Pride 2026: March, Festival & Complete Party Guide

 Why is Philadelphia Pride important historically?

 Philadelphia's LGBTQ+ activism predates Stonewall by four years.
 On July 4, 1965, activists led by Barbara Gittings and Frank Kameny picketed at Independence Hall in the Annual Reminder Day demonstrations — among the first organized LGBTQ+ protests in the country.
-Philadelphia's first Gay Pride Parade was held in 1972 with over 10,000 marchers.
-In 2026, the March steps off just blocks from Independence Hall, connecting today's celebration directly to that founding moment.
+Philadelphia's first Gay Pride march was held in 1972, drawing an estimated 2,500 people.
+In 2026, the March steps off from the heart of the Gayborhood at 13th & Locust, carrying that same activist spirit through the streets of Center City.

 Explore More LGBTQ+ City Guides